votingworks/vxmail/docs/product-spec.md

 manual process for a relatively small number of vote-by-mail ballots today.
-COVID-19 will cause, for them, a shift to vote-by-mail, with 10 times more ballots, which makes the manual process no longer practical&mdash;because of insufficient speed and accuracy.
+COVID-19 will cause, for them, a shift to vote-by-mail, with 10 times more ballots, which makes the manual process no longer practical—because of insufficient speed and accuracy.
 With simple COTS hardware and software, we can enable 3 election staffers to handle 50,000 vote-by-mail ballots assuming at least 4 weeks for sending out ballots prior to election day and 2 weeks for tabulation.